Tangeant/void-bspwm/README.md

-# Void Linux BSPWM Desktop
+# Arch Linux BSPWM and Openbox Desktops

-# Start by installing the latest Void Linux iso
+# Start by installing the Arch Linux

-Download at https://alpha.de.repo.voidlinux.org/live/current and burn to usb
+Download at https://www.archlinux.org/download/ and burn to usb

 # Vision

-This github will not only install the desktop, but it will install all needed software for a new BSPWM install.
+This github will not only install the desktop, but it will install all needed software for a new BSPWM or Openbox install.

 We will also make it very easy to have a desktop you can be proud of.
 All icons, themes, cursors, wallpapers, conky's  will be there.